 Baldur walked to the edge of the rampart and drew a large circle in the air with his blade.
 Within the circle, water appeared, rippling and deforming until the forested region below became magnified as if seen through a giant looking glass.
 A naked, top-knotted man could be seen hanging, with his arms and legs tied in between two wooden posts.
 Blood from countless nicks and cuts marred his skin.
 The man lifted his head, revealing blue eyes.

 “It seems Sir Patrick Maida also managed to survive whatever happened to yesterday,” Baldur murmured, studying the Prince’s face.

 Sir Patrick was alive?
 “Who’s holding him captive?”
-This was not good, if the Lightbender lived to tell what he had seen then Erik’s life could be in grave danger.
+This was not good, if the Lightbender lived to tell what he had seen then Erik’s life and goal would be in grave danger.
 Especially, if they believed Erik was a sorcerer’s abomination masquerading as the Prince.

 Erik did.
 A milling mass of gray-skinned Dökk hid behind tree trunks, white, bone spears clutched in large hands.
 The sight of them calmed him, though, it had been over three hundred years since the Dökk Wars, stories of their cruelty were legendary.
 If they held Patrick captive, the chances of him surviving were close to zero.

 “When were the wardstones last renewed?”
 Erik asked.

 “Two years ago,” Baldur replied in an almost bored tone.
 “I know what you’re thinking, but it’s not that.
 The wardstones are fine.
 They can’t see us.”